wklimowicz/tidyusoc/README.md

 | fimnlabgrs_dv | Labour Income                                |

 To add more variables, use the `extra_mappings` function.
 For variables that change over time use `pick`.
-For example, number of A-Level’s is:
+For example, life satisfaction is:

--   `qnqfedj` in waves BH1 to BH18
+-   `lfsato` in waves 6-10 and 12-18 of the BHPS.
--   `alevel` in waves 9 to 11
+-   `sclfsato` in waves 1-11 of the UKHLS.

 The variable BMI (`bmi_dv`) doesn’t change over time, so it’s passed as a string.